hknutzen/Netspoc/technical.markdown

-Finally, Netspoc clusters all cactus graph loops by adding a reference to the exit node of the whole cluster as `cluster_exit` to all loop objects of the cluster. *TODO:picture?*
+Finally, Netspoc clusters all cactus graph loops by adding a reference to the exit node of the whole cluster as `cluster_exit` to all loop objects of the cluster.

+*Possible addition: Picture of clustering*

 ### Check for proper pathrestrictions